 For years your credit report data was enough for lenders to judge whether or not you are worthy of a personal loan.
 Recently, however, lenders have become hungry for what almost all companies want in 2020; more data.

-According to a 2018 report by the independent research and advisory firm Aite Group, some fin-tech companies and lenders are now requiring alternative data such as income, occupation and education data in addition to credit score information before granting a personal loan.
+According to a 2018 report by the independent research and advisory firm Aite Group, some fin-tech companies and lenders are now requiring alternative data such as income, occupation and education data in addition to credit score information before you can get a personal loan.